-255 2.4 | Statistical analysis
+233 2.4 | Statistical analysis

-256 To test our predictions about state dependent migration strategy, we used a generalized linear mixed effects model (glmmTMB function in R package glmmTMB; Brooks et al., 2017), with 257 migratory strategy as a binary response variable and body weight, age and body weight×age 258 interaction as fixed explanatory terms.
+To test our predictions about state dependent migration strategy, we used a generalized linear mixed effects model (glmmTMB function in R package glmmTMB; Brooks et al., 2017), with migratory strategy as a binary response variable and body weight, age and body weight×age interaction as fixed explanatory terms.
 Body weight is used as a measure of body size.
-Body 259 weight might however fluctuate as across short and long time intervals, and such intra-260 individual variation might make body mass a less reliable measure of body size; we 261 acknowledge this limitation of the current study.
-For all models, the body weight variable was 262 standardized by extracting the mean and dividing by the standard deviation.
-Bird identity was 263 264 included as random effect to account for pseudoreplication caused by repeated observations of individual birds.
-Because body mass was only recorded at capture, we also repeated the 265 analyses based on generalized linear models (GLM) using the approach above, but including 266 only the first season with data for each individual.
-267
+For all models, the body weight variable was standardized by extracting the mean and dividing by the standard deviation.
+Bird identity was included as random effect to account for pseudoreplication caused by repeated observations of individual birds.

-As an additional test of prediction 1, we also tested whether the distance migrated was influenced by age and body weight by fitting linear mixed models (glmmTMB function in R package glmmTMB) with log(movement distance) as response variable, and weight, age and weight×age interaction as fixed explanatory terms.
+To test whether the distance migrated was influenced by age and body weight, we fitted a linear mixed model (glmmTMB function in R package glmmTMB) with log(migratory distance) as response variable, weight, age and weight×age interaction as fixed explanatory terms.
 We used an identity link function, assuming a Gaussian distribution of the residuals.
 Bird identity was included as random effect to account for repeated observations of individual birds.

-To assess if migration was a fixed strategy in female willow ptarmigan, we estimated the repeatability R_M in a mixed effect model with log(movement distance) as response variable.
-Only females with 2 or more observations of seasonal movement were included.
-We also assessed models for repeatability in migratory status (binary response), but do not report those due to convergence failure.
-Repeatability R_M was estimated as the proportion of the total variance that was attributed to within group (bird identity) variation (Sokal & Rohlf, 1995):
+To assess if migration was a fixed strategy in female willow ptarmigan, we estimated the repeatability $R_M$ in a mixed effect model with log(movement distance) as response variable.
+Repeatability $R_M$ was estimated as the proportion of the total variance that was attributed to within group (bird identity) variation (Sokal & Rohlf, 1995):

-280 $$R_M = \frac{\sigma{\alpha}^2}{\sigma{\alpha}^2 + \sigma{\epsilon}^2}$$
+250 $$R_M = \frac{\sigma{\alpha}^2}{\sigma{\alpha}^2 + \sigma{\epsilon}^2}$$

 Agreement repeatability was estimated based on the intercept-only model (i.e. not accounting for any fixed factors), whereas adjusted repeatability was estimated with age included as a fixed effect term in the model (Nakagawa & Schielzeth, 2010).
 Repeatability was calculated using the rptR package (Stoffel et al., 2017), and the 95% confidence interval for the repeatability was estimated using parametric bootstrapping (n=1000).
+A likelihood ratio test (LRT) was used to test whether the repeatability was above 0.

-286 To test whether nesting success was influenced by migratory strategy, we 1) fitted a generalized linear mixed effects model (glmmTMB function in R package glmmTMB) with number of laid 287 288 eggs as response variable and migratory strategy, age, weight and year as explanatory variables, 289 and with bird identity as random effect.
-Because clutch size data is often underdispersed 290 (Kendall & Wittmann 2010), we used a Conway-Maxwell Poisson distribution, that includes 291 an additional parameter (φ) that accounts for violations of the mean-variance assumption in a standard Poisson distribution.
-Then, 2) we fitted a generalized linear mixed effects model 292 (glmmTMB function in R package glmmTMB) with nest fate as binary response variable (i.e. 293 hatched chicks vs. predated or abandoned nest) and migratory strategy, age, weight and year 294 295 as explanatory variables and with bird identity as random effect.
+257 To test whether nesting success was influenced by migratory strategy, we 1) fitted a generalized linear mixed effects model (glmmTMB function in R package glmmTMB) with number of laid 258 eggs as response variable and migratory strategy, age, weight and year as explanatory variables, 259 and with bird identity as random effect.
+Because clutch size data is often underdispersed 260 (Kendall & Wittmann 2010), we used a Conway-Maxwell Poisson distribution, that includes 261 an additional parameter ( $\phi$ ) that accounts for violations of the mean-variance assumption in a 262 standard Poisson distribution.
+Then, 2) we fitted a generalized linear mixed effects model 263 (glmmTMB function in R package glmmTMB) with nest fate as binary response variable (i.e. 264 hatched chicks vs. predated or abandoned nest) and migratory strategy, age, weight and year 265 as explanatory variables and with bird identity as random effect.
+266

-All model selection was based on the Akaike's information criterion corrected for small sample sizes (AICc) (see e.g. Bolker et al., 2008).
-The AICc encourages parsimony by adding a term to penalise more complex (larger number of parameters) models (e.g. Bolker et al., 2008).
+- All model selection was based on the Akaike's information criterion corrected for small sample - sizes (AICc) (see e.g. Bolker et al., 2008).
+The AICc encourages parsimony by adding a term - to penalise more complex (larger number of parameters) models (e.g. Bolker et al., 2008).

-299 3 | Results
+270 3 | Results

-300 3.1 | Migration strategy in relation to age and body weight
+271 3.1 | Migration strategy in relation to age and body weight